konstruktoid/container-ubuntu-build/README.md

 ## Ubuntu base image generator
 Run `sudo sh buildubu.sh` to generate a Ubuntu base image.
 It will use `debootstrap`, create a tar-file, generate the `Dockerfile` and add a SHA256 checksum of the created tar-file to a `ENV` in the `Dockerfile`.
-`buildeb.sh` will also add `.git` and any previously generated tar-files to `.dockerignore`.
+`buildubu.sh` will also add `.git` and any previously generated tar-files to `.dockerignore`.

 The generated Ubuntu Trusty image will weigh in around 73M compared to the